![]() |

 The following options may be supplied to the timerate command:

-Note that calibration is not thread safe in the current implementation.
+Note that the calibration process is not thread safe in the current implementation.